XiaoCongGame/sdk-smart-lib/README.md

 * Xiaocong User/Account system service.
 * Xiaocong Payment SDK.

+> Tip
+* Our SDK is designed for TVs, which have higher resolution than mobile phones.
+We expect the resolution 1280px * 960px at least.
+* Almost all android TVs in the market carry Android 4.0+.
+So we need `minSdkVersion > 14` .

 ## Quick Start

 We provide you with an Eclipse Android Library Project.
 Add this project as your project's dependency project.